 Two masters of the craft jointly provide interactive demonstrations on technique and provide feedback on student work.
 Each teacher shares their own perspective.
 This makes for an extraordinarily rich learning environment as the students engage in a fourteen week creative journey with the other class members and the two highly established professionals.

-Towards the end of the semester a special guest will review student work.
+Towards the end of the semester a special guest, Thomas Jenkot Senior Art Director at Wizards of the Coast, will review student work.
 After taking this class students will also receive the option of a free profile on the Alumni Portfolios page.
 Visit the Alumni Portfolios page and type a teacher's name into the search bar to see some of the artists who studied with that teacher.